gkjohnson/particle-sorting-demo/README.md

 # particle-sorting-demo

+Demo comparing sorting approaches including native Array.sort, three.js' Hybrid Radix sort, and a spatial-query-based sort using three-mesh-bvh.
+The BVH-based sort is performed by traversing the BVH depth first, furthest bounding node to closest and filling up the sorted buffer during traversal.
+The order between the two child bounds is determined by the side of the split plane the camera is on.

 **TODO**

-- Compare multiple sort strategies
+- Add parallel sort
-  - Array.sort
-  - Hybrid Radix Sort
-  - BVH Sort
-  - Parallel BVH Sort
-- 1 million transparent particles
-  - sorting index buffer
-- Use the side of the plane the camera is one to determine which to sort first, not look direction